dylmye/dylmye.github.io/_posts/2021-03-08-twitch-discord.md

 If you run a Discord server to accompany your Twitch stream, you probably have a channel dedicated to letting people know when you're livestreaming.
 Twitch notifications are infamously flaky, partially down to Twitch's dodgy ["smart notification" algorithm](https://link.twitch.tv/SmartNotifications) that tries (and often fails) to determine which device the recipient is active on to send a notification, as well as Android devices ["optimising" notification delivery](https://www.androidpolice.com/2020/07/18/phone-makers-are-breaking-your-favorite-apps-with-reckless-changes-to-androids-power-optimization-features/).

-There is an array of free tools that provide this functionality, namely the insanely popular [MEE6](https://help.mee6.xyz/en/article/twitch-live-notifications-wc0idt/), [Streamcord](https://streamcord.io/twitch/), and [Lyvego](https://lyvego.com/).
+There is an array of free tools that provide this functionality, namely the insanely popular [MEE6](https://mee6.xyz/tutorials/how-to-automatically-let-everyone-in-discord-know-when-you-go-live-on-twitch), [Streamcord](https://streamcord.io/twitch/), and [Lyvego](https://lyvego.com/).
 However, I don't want to use MEE6, and the other tools have a tendency to send out notifications way too late.
 Additionally, these notifications aren't super customisable in terms of what text is shown.
-To fix this, I set about to create my own version of this.
+To fix this, I set about to create my own version of these tools.
 In this article, I set out how I made **Goli** and how, as a streamer, you can use the script I made for better Twitch notifications.

+> Update (March 2022): You can now use [**Serverless**](https://www.serverless.com/) to deploy Goli to Lambda, skipping steps 3 thru 6, by following the instructions in [this GitHub repo](https://github.com/dylmye/aws-python-twitch-eventsub-to-discord-webhook).

 ## Goli's brains